• Home

 • Comments

-Cinnamon sugar has always been a favorite for my children, and I grew up on cinnamon sugar toast.
-So, topping these easy Bisquick muffins with cinnamon sugar was a no-brainer!
+• Cinnamon sugar has always been a favorite in my house (I grew up on cinnamon sugar toast!), so topping these muffins with it was a no-brainer.

-One batch makes about 10-12 applesauce cinnamon muffins, and these tasty treats are ready in just 15 minutes from start to finish.
+• One batch makes about 10-12 muffins, and they're ready in just 15 minutes... hard to beat that!

 Why This Recipe Works

-ingredients measured out in bowls on counter top
+All ingredients for muffins measured out in bowls on counter top.

 • Bisquick - Bisquick is my preferred baking mix because I grew up with it and trust the quality.
 You can try subbing in your favorite baking mix here, but note that results may vary depending on the mix.